armandvanhelsync/very-simple-contact-form/readme.txt

 == OTHER NOTES ==
-I only added minimum styling (css).
-You can add your own styling in plugins stylesheet 'vscf_style'.

-This plugin is translation-ready (Dutch, German, French and Hungarian translation included).
+This plugin is translation-ready (Dutch, German, Spanish, French and Hungarian translation included).
 More translations are very welcome!
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/